-- d) Engineering Innovation: Coordinates and provides policy direction for initiating and implementing engineering innovation in transportation in such areas as innovative contracting procedures, construction management, design, construction, and the use of innovative materials in construction projects. - e) Outreach and Consultation: In cooperation with OTS; HOP; HSA; HFL; HEP; and the field offices, provides and maintains ongoing communication links with FHWA's customers, stakeholders, and other constituencies, seeking their views and feedback. - f) Emergency Relief Program: Develops and implements FHWA's Emergency Relief (ER) Program and, in support of national security, manages actions related to emergency declarations by the FHWA Administrator. - g) Asset Management: Develops policies, maintains regulations, and provides guidance, technical assistance, and training related to the application of value engineering, life-cycle cost analysis, and asset management to Federal-aid highway projects and programs. - h) Highway Programs: Coordinates and provides policy direction for multiple Federal-aid highway programs (FAHP) including the National Highway Performance Program, the Surface Transportation Block Grant Program, the Ferry Boats and Ferry Terminals Program and the Territorial and Puerto Rico Highway Program.
-Provides eligibility guidance for these programs. - National Bridge and Tunnel Inspection Programs: Leads FHWA's activities for the National Bridge and Tunnel Inspection Programs, monitors compliance with the National Bridge Inspection Standards and the National Tunnel Inspection Standards and accumulates summary inspection data into a national database. - j) Civil Rights: Assists the Office of Civil Rights (HCR) in the development of construction-related Equal Employment Opportunity (EEO) and Disadvantaged Business Enterprise (DBE) Program policies and procedures, and in assessing compliance with the Americans with Disabilities Act. - k) Major Structures: Provides for the approval of complex and unusual bridges, tunnels, and other structures on the Interstate Highway System. - Major Projects: Provides program and policy guidance for the administration of major projects in support of FHWA's Federal-aid and HFL division offices and the States. - m) Transportation Performance Management: Leads, guides, assists, coordinates, and develops the comprehensive aspects for the performance management of FAHP, to ensure consistency in philosophy and sustained implementation of performance elements across program areas and to raise the capacity of FHWA and States in the practice of performance management. - n) Discipline Support: Provide leadership and support to multiple disciplines, ensuring continued growth opportunities for discipline members and maximum employee engagement. - o) Workforce Development: Provides national leadership, coordination, and direction over multiple workforce development programs and activities that focus on developing transportation workforce related partnerships with other DOT modes, academia, industry, workforce systems, and the transportation community. - 3) The AA for HIF provides executive direction over the activities of the following organizational elements: - a) Office of Stewardship, Oversight, and Management (HISM) - b) Office of Bridges and Structures (HIBS) - c) Office of Preconstruction, Construction, and Pavements (HICP)
+- d) Engineering Innovation: Coordinates and provides policy direction for initiating and implementing engineering innovation in transportation in such areas as innovative contracting procedures, construction management, design, construction, and the use of innovative materials in construction projects. - e) Outreach and Consultation: In cooperation with the Offices of HIT; Operations; Safety; HFL; Planning, Environment, and Realty; and the field offices, provides and maintains ongoing communication links with FHWA's customers, stakeholders, and other constituencies, seeking their views and feedback. - f) Emergency Relief Program: Develops and implements FHWA's Emergency Relief (ER) Program and, in support of national security, manages actions related to emergency declarations by the FHWA Administrator. - g) Asset Management: Develops policies, maintains regulations, and provides guidance and training related to the application of value engineering, life-cycle cost analysis, and asset management to Federal-aid highway projects and programs. - h) Highway Programs: Coordinates and provides policy direction for multiple FAHPs including the National Highway Performance Program, the Surface Transportation Block Grant Program, the Ferry Boats and Ferry Terminals Program and the Territorial and Puerto Rico Highway Program.
+Provides eligibility guidance for these programs. - i) National Bridge and Tunnel Inspection Programs: Leads FHWA's activities for the National Bridge and Tunnel Inspection Programs, monitors compliance with the National Bridge Inspection Standards and the National Tunnel Inspection Standards, and accumulates summary inspection data into a national database. - j) Civil Rights: Assists the Office of Civil Rights (HCR) in the development of construction-related Equal Employment Opportunity (EEO) and Disadvantaged

+Business Enterprise (DBE) Program policies and procedures, and in assessing compliance with the Americans with Disabilities Act.

+- k) Major Structures: Provides for the approval of complex and unusual bridges, tunnels, and other structures on the Interstate Highway System. - Major Projects: Provides program and policy guidance for the administration of major projects in support of FHWA's Federal-aid and HFL division offices and the States. - m) Transportation Performance Management: Leads, guides, coordinates, and develops the comprehensive aspects for the performance management of FAHP, to ensure consistency in philosophy and sustained implementation of performance elements across program areas. - n) Discipline Support: Provide leadership and support to multiple disciplines, ensuring continued growth opportunities for discipline members and maximum employee engagement. - 3) The AA for Infrastructure provides executive direction over the activities of the following organizational elements: - a) Office of Stewardship, Oversight, and Management (HISM) - b) Office of Bridges and Structures (HIBS) - c) Office of Preconstruction, Construction, and Pavements (HICP)